aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **{frozen}**: The frozen constraint specifies that whenever a link is added between objects, it cannot be altered by the time it is activated over the connection or given link.

 # UML Composition

+Composition is known as "Whole-part" Relationship.
+Composition or Composite aggregation is a "strong" form of aggregation with the following characteristics:

+- it is binary association,
+- it is a whole/part relationship,
+- a part could be included in at most one composite (whole) at a time, and
+- if a composite (whole) is deleted, all of its composite parts are "normally" deleted with it.

+Note, that UML does not define how, when and specific order in which parts of the composite are created.
+Also, in some cases a part can be removed from a composite before the composite is deleted, and so is not necessarily deleted as part of the composite.

 Dependency depicts how various things within a system are dependent on each other.
 In UML, a dependency relationship is the kind of relationship in which a client (one element) is dependent on the supplier (another element).
 It is used in class diagrams, component diagrams, deployment diagrams, and use-case diagrams, which indicates that a change to the supplier necessitates a change to the client.
 An example is given below: